Religion in Kiribati: Catholicism

-Catholicism is the single largest religion in Kiribati with over 50% of the population.
+Catholicism is the single largest religion in Kiribati with over 58% of the population.
 Catholic missionaries were amongst the first Europeans to settle in the Gilbert Islands (1888) and in 1897 the first permanent structures were in place when it became part of the Apostolic vicariate of Gilbert Islands.
 In 1966 it was raised to the status of diocese and became known as the Diocese of Tarawa.
 In 1978, the year before independence, it changed names and became known as the Diocese of Tarawa, Nauru and Funafuti.
 Nauru and Funafuti were part of the Apostolic Vicariate.
 Four years later Funafuti split and became a Mission Sui Iuris.
-The remaining structure today is the Diocese of Tarawa and Nauru and is led by elected Bishop Koru Tito.
+The remaining structure today is the Diocese of Tarawa and Nauru and was led by elected Bishop Koru Tito until his death.

 Protestantism

+The largest Protestant denomination in the country is Kiribati Uniting Church, but the Kiribati Protestant Church (KPC) was the original denomination of this church, and it is now a separated church with less believers (8.4% in 2020).

 The Church of Jesus Christ of Latter-day Saints

 The Church of Jesus Christ of Latter-Day Saints claims 17,462 members in 26 congregations on December 31, 2016, though the 2020 census had only 6,720 people (5.6%) identifying as Mormon.
-From church membership data on December 31, 2019, the Church reported 20,946 members in 37 congregations, but the actual number doesn’t exceed 6,720 during the November 2020 census.
+From church membership data on December 31, 2019, the Church reported 20,946 members in 37 congregations, but the actual number does not exceed 6,720 during the November 2020 census.
 As of October 4, 2020, a temple was announced to be constructed in Kiribati.